fjames86/frpc/README.md

 ## 8. Notes

-* Authentication support is kind of basic and not well fleshed out.
-GSS (i.e. Kerberos) authentication should be fully supported, including integrity and privacy levels.
 * At the moment, reading from TCP streams requires buffering the input to cope with reading multiple fragments.
 This is REALLY bad if large payloads are sent.
 A fragmented-stream type could be defined to wrap the underlying socket stream so that we can avoid the buffering on reads.
 You still need to buffer writes because you need to know how much you intend to write before you've written it.